notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 ## Create an OCI-compatible registry

-Create and run an OCI-compatible registry on your development computer using Docker and the [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry) container image.The following command creates a registry that is accessible at `localhost:5000`.
+Create and run an OCI-compatible registry on your development computer using Docker and the [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry) container image.
+The following command creates a registry that is accessible at `localhost:5000`.

 ```console
 docker run -d -p 5000:5000 ghcr.io/oras-project/registry:v1.0.0-rc.3